 After being admitted to the program, you will work with the program director and other School Psychology faculty to determine which courses may meet our requirements for transfer credit.

 Starting in 2006, the Texas Higher Education Coordinating Board allowed graduate School Psychology programs to grant the Specialist in School Psychology (SSP) degree.
 The degree reflects the increased number of hours that students obtain, as most School Psychology programs are a minimum of 60 hours.
-However, traditional Master’s degrees range from 30-50 hours.
-Given the increased amount of hours that students complete within our program, the SSP degree is granted, which signifies a degree that is more advanced than a Master’s degree at this time but we are seeking information regarding the Specialist degree option.
+UHV offers a Master’s degree at this time but we are seeking information regarding the Specialist degree option.